jhutchinswisc/AEFoundations/models.md

 more likely to be (and be seen as) useful to decision makers.
 With a model I cannot prove that I am right, or that another model is is wrong.
-But I do believe we're much better off making policy choices using faulty models and messy data than using modesl based on inscrutable and untestable opinion.
+But I do believe we're much better off making policy choices using faulty models and messy data than using models based on inscrutable and untestable opinion.
 Models and data at least impose intellectual discpline and lay bare one's assumptions for scrutiny by others.